Cyclone Taylor: Conversion to rover

 At full health for the 1917–18 season, Taylor appeared in 18 games and finished first in goals (32) and points (43), and was second for assists (11); he was named the most valuable player of the league.
 Vancouver won the PCHA championship and travelled to Toronto to play the National Hockey League (NHL) (Note: The NHA was replaced by the NHL as the top league in Eastern Canada starting in 1917–18.
-See McKinley 2000.) champion, the Toronto Arenas, in the 1918 Stanley Cup Finals.
+See McKinley 2000.) champion, the Toronto Arenas, in the 1918 Stanley Cup Final.
 Though Taylor scored the most goals in the series (9) and the Millionaires outscored the Arenas (21 to 18), Toronto won the best-of-five series and the Cup.
 Taylor repeated as scoring champion of the PCHA in 1918–19, and for the first time led in goals (23), assists (13), and points (36).
 It marked the fifth and final time he led the PCHA in scoring.

 After the end of the season, Taylor again announced his intention to retire, though he was back for the start of the 1919–20 season.
 A leg injury forced him out of several games, and he only played in ten, recording twelve points and finishing far behind the scoring leaders.
 This contributed to a third retirement announcement, which he insisted was final.
 However he was coaxed out of it by Frank Patrick, who ran the Millionaires and agreed to let Taylor play only in home games and only as a replacement player throughout the during 1920–21 season.
 (Note: At the time hockey players would play nearly the entire game without a break.
 See McKinley 2000.)
-Taylor had five goals and one assist in the six games he played in and appeared in three of the five games Vancouver played in the Stanley Cup Finals against the Senators, recording one assist.
+Taylor had five goals and one assist in the six games he played in and appeared in three of the five games Vancouver played in the Stanley Cup Final against the Senators, recording one assist.
 Ottawa won the Cup, and Taylor decided that he was retiring yet again.
 He sat out the 1921–22 season, but decided to attempt a return for the 1922–23 season.
 He appeared with Vancouver, then known as the Maroons, against the Victoria Cougars on December 8, 1922.
 Unable to keep pace with the game, Taylor decided after the one game to finally quit hockey.